RokoVarano/math-magicians/README.md

 -
 - In the cloned project folder, run 'npm run start'
 ### Usage
+- click on the buttons on the top to access each section.
 - click on a number button, then on an operation to get the result displayed on the grey bar.
 - click on A/C to clear all operations.
 ### Run tests